Recipeezy/recipeezy-back-end/Recipeezy-endpoints.md

 ### PATCH requests

+https://recipeezy-app.herokuapp.com/pantry/1/ingredients/ <-- this new endpoint is for the particular use of wanting to swap which containers the ingredient is related too.
+So per the usual you need to specifiy which ingredient with that "1" which is it's id.
+The first word in the endpoint determines where this ingredient is going to go to, so in this case the ingredient is going to go to the pantry.
+The final word is just delineating what kind of object is being associated with that pantry.

-https://recipeezy-app.herokuapp.com/ingredients/1/swap/ <-- this new endpoint is for the particular use of wanting to swap which containers the ingredient is related too.
-So per the usual you need to specifiy which ingredient with that "1" which is it's id but then you also need to add the "swap" at the end so that we can change more information about that object.
-This enpoint requires no additionally information.
-Just know that what it is doing is Making the ingredient object no longer related to the users shopping list but now is related to their pantry.
+https://recipeezy-app.herokuapp.com/shopping_list/1/ingredients/  <-- this new endpoint is for the particular use of wanting to swap which containers the ingredient is related too.
+So per the usual you need to specifiy which ingredient with that "1" which is it's id.
+The first word in the endpoint determines where this ingredient is going to go to, so in this case the ingredient is going to go to the shopping list.
+The final word is just delineating what kind of object is being associated with that shopping list.

-https://recipeezy-app.herokuapp.com/shopping_list/1/remove/  <-- This endpoint looks for the ingredient id, "1" in this case and then removes it's relationship to the shopping list.
+https://recipeezy-app.herokuapp.com/pantry/1/  <-- This endpoint looks for the ingredient id, "1" in this case and then removes it's relationship to the pantry.
 This way the object is not deleted but is taken out of the container.

-https://recipeezy-app.herokuapp.com/pantry/1/remove/  <-- This endpoint looks for the ingredient id, "1" in this case and then removes it's relationship to the pantry.
+https://recipeezy-app.herokuapp.com/shopping_list/1/  <-- This endpoint looks for the ingredient id, "1" in this case and then removes it's relationship to the shopping list.
 This way the object is not deleted but is taken out of the container.

 ### DELETE requests